shailnparikh/Library-Management-System/README.md

--> Library Data has to be stored in an efficient way so that it can be easily retrieved and there is no use of excess memory as well as time in fetching the required data.
+-> Library Data has to be stored in an efficient way so that it can be easily retrieved and there is no use of excess memory as well as time efficient in fetching the required data.

 -> This project aims at developing an efficient and effective Database Management System, which stores and presents